Earlier Francis Marion Symposium 2013-2017

 Thank you committed Sponsors for 2014:

-Anderson Pharmacy, Manning; Brad Campbell, Salinas, CA; Bank of Clarendon, Manning; Jim & Nell Black.
-Manning; SAR: Frank Brown, Sumter; The Citizens Bank, Turbeville; DuBose Campus, Central Carolina Technical College, Manning; Edward Jones, W. Jordan, Manning; EPR Manning Chapter NSDAR, Manning; Farmers Telephone Coop, Kingstree; G. Kinzer & P. Reilly, NY; NBSC, Manning; Prothro Chevrolet, Manning; Santee Electric Coop, Lake City; G & C Summers, Manning; Drs.
-Christine & Bob Swager, Spartanburg; Drs.
-Dorothy & Wright Turbeville, Manning; Turbeville Ruritan Club, Turbeville; Barbara (“The Poppy Lady”) & Norbie Walsh, FL & NJ
+Anderson Pharmacy, Manning; Brad Campbell, Salinas, CA; Bank of Clarendon, Manning; Jim and Nell Black.
+Manning; SAR: Frank Brown, Sumter; The Citizens Bank, Turbeville; DuBose Campus, Central Carolina Technical College, Manning; Edward Jones, W. Jordan, Manning; EPR Manning Chapter NSDAR, Manning; Farmers Telephone Coop, Kingstree; G. Kinzer and P. Reilly, NY; NBSC, Manning; Prothro Chevrolet, Manning; Santee Electric Coop, Lake City; G and C Summers, Manning; Drs.
+Christine and Bob Swager, Spartanburg; Drs.
+Dorothy and Wright Turbeville, Manning; Turbeville Ruritan Club, Turbeville; Barbara (“The Poppy Lady”) and Norbie Walsh, FL and NJ

 11th Francis Marion Symposium, 2013